-It’s a little confusing to me, but the UN and UNESCO says today is apparently both “World Book & Copyright Day” and “UN English Language Day.”
+The UN and UNESCO say today is both “World Book & Copyright Day” and “UN English Language Day.”
 It’s also celebrated in some countries, particularly in the UK, as “World Book Night.”

 English, along with French, is one of the two working languages of the United Nations, and one of the Organization’s six official languages.